How to Back Your Motorhome or Trailer Into a Campsite

-Step #1: Define a Line into the Campsite
+Step 1: Define a Line Into the Campsite

 The navigator must be outside the RV and directing the driver into the parking site during this whole process.
-And, of course, the navigator must always move around so that the driver can always see them during this process.
+And, of course, the navigator may have to move around so that the driver can always see them during this process.

 - Your navigator should stand on this imaginary line at the front edge of the campsite and hold their arms straight out in front of themselves to indicate the street edge of the campsite.

-Step #2: Pull Forward
+Step 2: Pull Forward

-First, turn the rig's steering wheel fully to the left and back it up until the front tires are on the line.
-Then simply straighten the steering wheel and back straight into the campsite, as shown in the image here for Step 3 of the process.
+At this point, the RV is in the campsite and the driver can simply straighten the steering wheel and back straight into the campsite, as shown in the image here for Step 3 of the process.

 After you are properly aligned, have your navigator move you forward or backward until: